Karweiii/Karweiii/README.md

 🌱 Opportunities to grow, learn, and contribute to impactful projects.

-💼 Open to internships, freelance work, or full-time positions.

 📫 Let's Connect!
 I’m always open to discussing new opportunities, collaborations, or just chatting about tech!
 Feel free to reach out: